matoanbach/RHCSA/RHCSA Theory/Module 7: Managing and Securing Network Services/Lesson 26 - Securing RHEL with SELinux.md

 ## 26.1 Understanding the Need for SELinux
 ### Understanding the Need for SELinux
-- Linux already has the old UNIX security model, but only covers biuts and pieces of what modern systems need.
+- Linux already has the old UNIX security model, but only covers bios and pieces of what modern systems need.
 - SELinux sits on top of that and locks down every part of the OS with a single, consistent policy.
 - Rule of thumb: "**If it's not explicitly allowed, it's automatically denied.**"
 - That means any new or unrecognized service won't run until you give it an SELinux rule.